helpscout/brigade/README.md

 The `data` can include more than one model.
 You can also mixin other values into `data`.
-On its own, that is not interesting, since you can pass props to the component, but it is interesting when a `selector` function is provided.
+On its own, that is not interesting, since you can pass props to the `component`, but it is interesting when a `selector` function is provided.

-The `selector` function takes `data` (with models cast to JSON) as its argument and returns a new set of key-value pairs.
-This allows you to reduce the `data` to the specific props required of the component, as well as to include computed or derived data, that may or may not dependent on other values found in the `data`.
+The `selector` function takes the `data` (with the models cast to JSON) as its argument and returns a new set of key-value pairs that are derived/computed from the `data`.

+The `selector` function was inspired by the [Reselect selector library](https://github.com/reduxjs/reselect).

 That may be a lot to take in, so an example may prove helpful: